 This framework emphasizes the importance of aligning your purpose with your customer’s needs, which ultimately benefits both parties.

-It’s a refreshing take on the traditional sales methods that can leave both parties feeling empty, and it’s a great reminder that business isn’t only about profits—it’s about genuine relationships.
+It’s a refreshing take on traditional sales methods like SPIN, SNAP, or Consultative Sales.
+While these methods can sometimes leave both parties feeling empty, this approach is a great reminder that business isn’t only about profits, it’s about genuine relationships.